PablooDario/Cpp-Implemented-Data-Structures/Readme.md

 I created this project when I was in my first year of college to understand the background and how data structures really work, because I think that to really learn new things we should know how they work behind scenes and not just memorize the code.

-So 1 year later I decided to create this repository, beacuse I think this project can help people, like it helped me, to understand the implementation of many Data Structures, and imrpove their understanding when using Data Structures.
+So 1 year later I decided to create this repository, beacuse I think this project can help people, like it helped me, to understand the implementation of many Data Structures, and improve their understanding when using Data Structures.

 # Contribution/Comments